EEWX/VFD28016-display/README.md

 # VFD28016-display
 ## Background
 I came accros a cheap VFD display online several month ago, the only information the seller can provide is the model MN28016.
-After studied the limited information I found online, I designed a PCB to drive the VFD display./
+After studied the limited information I found online, I designed a PCB to drive the VFD display.
 ## Main Features
 * Adjustable BIAS voltage